-School-Wide Technology

-Technology Support
+School-Wide Technology Support

-- Students who do not have a home device will have the option to check out a device from the school. - Families will review and sign a technology agreement. - Teachers will provide student and parent support in using the school communication platforms. - Teachers should send home websites and apps that will be used the first three weeks of school and include student log-in information.
+- Teachers will provide student and parent support in using the school communication platforms. - Teachers should send home websites and apps that will be used the first three weeks of school and include student log-in information.

-Independent, Remote Learning for Students
+Optional Remote Learning for Students